 Tim’s first tip for getting quality backlinks is to communicate directly with the journalists who write for the major media sources you want backlinks from.

 If you are a writer of Forbes or another big news source, you will needs lots of quotes and sources.
 Instead of simply doing research for every article they have to write, many journalists will create requests online that others can respond to.
 If a journalist is looking for a link or quote that you can provide, reach out to them; you will have a great chance of being featured.
+Learn how to write for Forbes on our other blog post with Josh Steimle.

 SO WHERE ARE THESE JOURNALISTS?